canro91/canro91.github.io/_posts/2025-04-14-TwoBloggingTips.md

 ## 1. Title your reaction posts with "Re:"

 I've written response or reaction posts before, but I named them with my own titles.
-But, yesterday I found this idea to [use "Re:" in titles](https://rubenerd.com/using-re-in-blog-titles/) for response posts.
+Yesterday I found this idea to [use "Re:" in titles](https://rubenerd.com/using-re-in-blog-titles/) for response posts.

 ## 2. Make your urls easy to pronounce.